-Congratulations, you’re one of those savvy business leaders who has invested in marketing!
-You have a great logo, a strong branding strategy, a comprehensive Marketing Plan and you’re actually executing to it – Well Done!
+Congratulations, you’re one of those savvy business leaders who has invested in marketing and has a great logo, a strong branding strategy, a comprehensive marketing plan and you’re actually executing to it – Well Done!
 But wait, why aren’t more leads converting?
 Why aren’t the phones ringing?
 Before you blame your strategy, take a closer look at your organization.

 Brand Assassinator # 1 – The Passive Salesperson

 The best marketing strategy and strongest branding will be rendered useless if your salesperson is missing the mark.
 Case in point – we were poised to make a significant investment in our company, Vision Force Marketing.
 My business partner and I had researched our options and were within days of signing a contract.